Groovemaker/uilib/README.md

 ## Useful stuff
-Check out the examples too! (togglebtn, singlebtn and keypad)
+Check out the examples too! (togglebtn, singlebtn and keypad, etc)
 Theme support has been added as of this repo creation.

 P.S: Shoutout to TSCM, i was banned ages ago but LINK, YOU ROCK!